Experimental Approaches to Color

 March 28th—May 30th

 This live, online course will be an in-depth exploration of color.
-How have artists experimented with color to create bolder and more ambitious work?
-We will use color theory and analysis of historical and contemporary paintings to deepen our understanding of color, and then apply these ideas to create complex, specific and subtle color relationships in our own work.
+Through color theory and the analysis of historical and contemporary paintings we will deepen our understanding of color.
+We will apply these color concepts to create complex, specific and subtle color relationships in our own work.

 *Once you register, you will automatically receive an email with course information.
 Please check your spam/junk folder if you don’t see it within a few minutes!
 If you are still waiting for the email, please message Lauren Anderson at laurenandersonstudios@gmail.com.